mihailupu514/Introduction-to-Robotics-2019-2020/LaboratoryHomeworks/Readme.txt

 We use the passive buzzer to detect the knock .
 When the knock was registered , the led lights up and after 5 seconds , the active buzzer plays a note .

+4 Digit 7 Segment Display
+Requirements :
+Connection Cable
+Jumper wires
+Joystick
+4 Digits 7 Segment Display
+Arduino Uno

+Purpose :  We use the joystick to switch the values displayed .
+While the dp is blinking , swipe left/right to select the digit .
+To lock on the specific digit , press the sw button .
+While the dp state is high , swipe up/down to cycle between 0-9.
+To save the change , press sw once again .